screwdriver-cd/guide/docs/about/appendix/domain.md

 Jobs can be started automatically by changes made in the [source code] or triggered through the [workflow].
 Jobs can also be started manually through the UI.

+#### Pull Requests

+Pull requests are run separately from existing pipeline jobs.
+They will only execute steps from the `main` job in the Screwdriver configuration.

 #### Parallelization

 It is possible to parallelize a job by defining a matrix of environment variables.
 These are usually used for testing against multiple [containers] or test types.